openvinotoolkit/open_model_zoo/demos/multi_channel_object_detection_demo_yolov3/cpp/README.md

 ## Demo Output

 The demo uses OpenCV to display the resulting frames with detections rendered as bounding boxes.
 On the top of the screen, the demo reports throughput in frames per second.
 You can also enable more detailed statistics in the output using the `-show_stats` option while running the demos.
+The demo reports:

+* **FPS**: average rate of video frame processing (frames per second).
+* **Latency**: average time required to process one frame (from reading the frame to displaying the results).

+You can use these metrics to measure application-level performance.

 ## See Also